A car audio capacitor is a device that stores and releases electrical energy.

 A capacitor is an electronic component that takes, temporarily stores, and discharges electrical energy rapidly.
 In the car audio systems, the capacitors are used to supply the amplifier with a quick jolt of power so that the lights do not dim when the bass or loud music plays.

 All capacitors have two electronic conductors and a dielectric.
 The dialect insulates the two conductors, so when the conductors are powered from the source of electricity, the static energy generated is stored around the dialect.

 The capacitors simply ensure that the amplifiers function efficiently.
-Various brands of capacitors in the market come in rectangular shapes and others in cylindrical shapes, but their functionality in terms of the power storage capacity and speed in discharging the needed electricity, is what determines how good a capacitor is.
+Various brands of capacitors in the market come in rectangular shapes and others in cylindrical shapes, but their functionality in terms of the power storage capacity and speed in discharging the needed electricity is what determines how good a capacitor is.

-The capacitor value is indicated in farad (F) or volts (V), which a measure of capacitance.
+The capacitor value is indicated in farad (F) or volts (V), which is a measure of capacitance.
 Capacitance can be defined as the energy a capacitor has at a given voltage.